 Given the nature of the Company's operating environment, the Company is subject to vehicle and general liability, workers' compensation and employee health insurance claims.
 To mitigate a portion of these risks, the Company maintains insurance for individual vehicle and general liability claims exceeding \$500 and workers' compensation claims and employee health insurance claims exceeding \$250, except in Ohio, where for workers' compensation we are a qualified self-insured entity with a \$350 self-insured retention.
 The amount of self-insurance loss reserves and loss adjustment expenses is determined based on an estimation process that uses information obtained from both company-specific and industry data, as well as general economic information.
 The estimation process for self-insurance loss exposure requires management to continuously monitor and evaluate the life cycle of claims.
 Using data obtained from this monitoring and the Company's assumptions about the emerging trends, management develops information about the size of ultimate claims based on its historical experience and other available market information.
 The most significant assumptions used in the estimation process include determining the trend in loss costs, the expected consistency in the frequency and severity of claims incurred but not yet reported, changes in the timing of the reporting of losses from the loss date to the notification date, and expected costs to settle unpaid claims.
-Management also monitors the reasonableness of the judgments made in the prior year's estimation process (referred to as a hindsight analysis) and adjusts current year assumptions based on the hindsight analysis.
-Additionally, the Company utilizes actuarial analyses to evaluate open claims and estimate the ongoing development exposure.
+The Company utilizes a semi-annual actuarial analyses to evaluate open claims and estimate the ongoing development exposure.